Gradium TTS · Gradium

 Parler-TTS · Hugging Face

 Parler-TTS takes a different route: instead of a reference clip, you describe the voice you want.
 “A warm female voice with a slight British accent, speaking clearly and calmly” — and the model attempts a match.
 The control surface is striking for rapid prototyping without any reference recordings.
-MOS 3.8 is decent but not top-tier; the value is in the controllability and the Apache 2.0 licence.
+The value is controllability and Apache 2.0 licensing; the model still needs a same-prompt Elo row before it should be ranked against the others.

 Architecture